 This may include help for depression, trauma, dual addictions, codependency, or other complex conditions.
 Our clinicians have expertise in dual diagnosis and specialty training in areas such as trauma.
 We will create a tailored, cohesive treatment plan that covers all aspects of your health.

-Adventure Therapies for Drug Addiction Treatment
+Adventure Activities for Drug Addiction Treatment

-Wilderness programs are based around the idea that nature can serve as a therapeutic setting for people to reconnect with their survival instincts, explore their emotions, and build a healthy skillset of recovery tools and strategies.
+Wilderness programs are based around the idea that nature can serve as a beneficial setting for people to reconnect with their survival instincts, explore their emotions, and build a healthy skillset of recovery tools and strategies.

 Get Help Now